aws-cloudformation/cfn-lint/README.md

 [![codecov](https://codecov.io/gh/aws-cloudformation/cfn-lint/branch/main/graph/badge.svg)](https://codecov.io/gh/aws-cloudformation/cfn-python-lint)
 [![Discord Shield](https://img.shields.io/discord/981586120448020580?logo=discord)](https://discord.gg/KENDm6DHCv)

-Validate AWS CloudFormation yaml/json templates against the [AWS CloudFormation Resource Specification](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html) and additional checks.
+Validate AWS CloudFormation yaml/json templates against the [AWS CloudFormation resource provider schemas](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-type-schemas.html) and additional checks.
 Includes checking valid values for resource properties and best practices.

 ### Warning

 This is an attempt to provide validation for AWS CloudFormation templates properties and their values.
 For values things can get pretty complicated (mappings, joins, splits, conditions, and nesting those functions inside each other) so it's a best effort to validate those values but the promise is to not fail if we can't understand or translate all the things that could be going on.